froocpu/kennel-club/README.md

 python -m SimpleHTTPServer 8088
 ```

-Then navigate to your [localhost:8088](http://localhost:8088).
+Then navigate to your `index.html` at [localhost:8088/index.html](http://localhost:8088/index.html).

 ## Contributing

+### How to contribute

+If you do stumble across this and like this:

+1. Create a feature branch/fork the project.
+2. Submit a merge request/PR with changes.
+3. Write some tests if possible and make sure everything builds/passes properly.

 ### TODO

 - [x] Crawls through ancestry to find more dogs until it hits a wall (a dog with no available profile.)
 - [x] Scrape more information from each dog profile.
-- [x] Get more data for litters produced and convert it into nodes and links.
+- [ ] Get more data for litters produced and convert it into nodes and links.
 - [x] First visualisation in D3.
 - [ ] Convert JSON files to CSV for to save space.
-- [ ] Polish D3.js visualiation
+- [ ] Polish D3.js visualisation
+- [ ] Automate build and tests.